BrunoTerra97/nestjs-dependency-injection-issue-example/README.md

+## This is a repository to reproduce a dependecy injection error in nestjs unit tests
+### This repository has two branches
+- `main` -> Contains the dependency injection issue
+- `working-tests-with-inject-decorator` -> Contains the workaround to make it work

 ## If you want to run the code this is what you have to do:

 #### To run the tests you need to